 In such dire straits, it’s not surprising that many businesses in Las Vegas need a helping hand.
 In addition to the more traditional offers from the government, like the CARES Act, many are turning to business grants.
 Nevada also offers incentives to help qualified companies make it through difficult times.
 Over 70% of Nevada businesses applied for a Paycheck Protection Program loan, and most of them were granted the loan so they could keep employees on.

 Small Business Nevada provides tips and information to companies that are struggling to make it through the pandemic.
 A whopping 30% of business owners intend to hire more people during 2021.

 NMA is also offering credit card processing to these businesses.
-With more and more companies switching to eCommerce, it’s essential to have a A business that accepts credit cards for goods or services. account that works for you.
+With more and more companies switching to eCommerce, it’s essential to have a merchant account that works for you.
 Our payments experts are chosen for their interest and passion in a specific industry, so each small business has payments experts available in their own industry.
-It makes all the difference to have someone who knows your business supporting you with your A business that accepts credit cards for goods or services. services.
+It makes all the difference to have someone who knows your business supporting you with your merchant services.

 Returning Economy Is More Diverse

 While the economy was already working toward being more diverse with the introduction of tax breaks to lure other types of businesses, Las Vegas had a long way to go.
 After the pandemic hit, 28% of working-age people employed in the leisure and hospitality industry suddenly found themselves adrift.
 It was a wake-up call for the city.

 More and more companies are opting to move their headquarters, as well.
 One of the few benefits of Covid is the increased flexibility in business.
 Working from home models are more common now, which allows companies to take advantage of tax breaks.
 It also allows them to move for better access to qualified workers.
 Moving your company to Nevada to receive better business advantages is becoming more common.